porsche-design-system/porsche-design-system/packages/components/src/components/textarea/textarea.examples.md

 ## Controlled

-In the controlled approach, the `p-textarea` component is externally controlled.
+In the controlled approach, the `p-textarea` value is externally managed.
+While the internal value will be updated automatically, you can use the `input`, `change` or `blur` event to update the external state.

 <Playground :frameworkMarkup="controlledExample" :config="{ ...config, withoutDemo: true }">
 <p-textarea name="some-name" :theme="theme" @input="updateControlledExample"></p-textarea>